iamslash/TIL/spring/SpringBootCodeTour.md

 	}
 ```

-# How to work ApplicationRunner
+# How to ApplicationRunner works

 * org/springframework/boot/SpringApplication::run